Creative Commons License

 • The Birth of Romance: An Anthology, Translated by Judith Weiss, London, Dent; Rutland, Tuttle, 1992, xlvi + 178 p.

-• The Birth of Romance in England: The Romance of Horn, the Folie Tristan, the Lai d'Haveloc, and Amis and Amilun: Four Twelfth-Century Romances in the French of England, Translated by Judith Weiss, Tempe, Arizona Center for Medieval and Renaissance Studies (FRETS, 4), 2009, xiv + 207 p.
+• The Birth of Romance in England: The Romance of Horn, the Folie Tristan, the Lai d'Haveloc, and Amis and Amilun: Four Twelfth-Century Romances in the French of England, translated by Judith Weiss, Tempe, Arizona Center for Medieval and Renaissance Studies (Medieval and Renaissance Texts and Studies, 344; French of England Translation Series, 4), 2009, xiv + 207 p.

 Études